-APA has minority interests in a number of energy infrastructure vehicles:
+APA has interests in a number of energy infrastructure vehicles:

-APA provides asset management, operation and maintenance services to these assets.
+APA provides asset management and/or operation and maintenance services to these assets.
 APA also provides comprehensive corporate, financial and accounting services to the Ethane Pipeline Income Fund and Energy Infrastructure Investments .

 SEA Gas Pipeline